Come See a Man: The Power of a Vulnerable Testimony

 I've got to get real.
 I've got to get honest.
 Years ago, early in our marriage, I was unfaithful to my husband.
 I've never come clean with him about that.
 I've deceived him all these years.
 And our relationship has stayed stuck because I was afraid to come out into the light.
 God has shown me that I’ve got to take off the mask and get real with my husband.

-Now that's some painful stuff.
+Now, that's some painful stuff.
 And if God is convicting you of something similar, get with a godly or mature woman and say, "Would you help pray me through this?
 Walk me through this."
-But I want to say, whatever the issue is, whatever the sin, whatever the failure, when you bring it into the light, you're going to a fountain filled with blood drawn from Emanuel’s veins that will wash white every sin and all the guilt of your past, no matter what.
+But I want to say, whatever the issue is, whatever the sin, whatever the failure, when you bring it into the light, you're going to a fountain filled with blood drawn from Immanuel’s veins that will wash white every sin and all the guilt of your past, no matter what.
 Praise God!

 We need to get real, not only about our sins and our failures and our past, but we need to get real about our weaknesses, our needs.
 We're so accustomed to having to prove to everyone else that we're super mom, super woman, super everything.

-I got a group of friends together just within the last few weeks and said, I need to be real with you.
+I got a group of close friends together and said, "I need to be real with you."
 There are areas where I'm struggling.
 There are areas where I'm weak, where I’m needy.
 The public has no way of knowing this, not because I’m trying to cover it up, but because they don't live with me.
 They don't live my life.
 And I got with some friends who will help minister grace, the grace of God, who will help me think through a strategy to walk in the light, to get real, to receive the grace and the strength that God wants to give me.
 There's strength in acknowledging our weakness, getting real.

 And this final observation, we can afford to take off the mask and get real in the presence of Christ because His grace is what we need.
 This woman says, "Come see a man who told me all that I ever did."
 Can you believe that was her selling point to the gospel?
 I'm free to be real.
 That is a great selling point in a world that is hiding and covering and pretending.